 The Council has continued to work away in the background reviewing its function and structural form.
 The changes will provide a platform to help create a member structure that caters for everyone who wants to connect, support, participate or compete in the sport of cycling in New Zealand.
 As our immediate past president noted: 'Clubs of all sorts are at the heart of communities and to sustain our sport, we need strong grass roots membership throughout New Zealand.
-What members want from their Club, if they best young rider on the Women's World Tour 2021 join one, and what is 'membership' has changed over the years.
+What members want from their Club, if they ioin one. and what is 'membership' has changed over the years.
 We need to better understand and communicate how we and our affiliated Clubs deliver value to our members else we risk becoming irrelevant.'